 The Good:

 - Immutable operating system – I think these will be the operating systems of the future.
 System updates take a long time, but it’s by far the most secure system because no app can corrupt the OS itself.
-Of course, you can still get malware that causes other issues, but the OS remains read-only.
+And if an update fails, rather than crashing your computer, you just roll back to the prior state.

 - Based on Debian.
-Like Ubuntu and LMDE, this one is based on the highly respected Debian.
+Like Ubuntu and LMDE, this system is based on the highly respected Debian.
 But like Mint, it’s extremely easy to use.

 - Themes, icons, display, layout are all fun and very modern looking.
-While Mint is always my go-to system, I do feel like I stepped back ten years or more in time when I went back to Mint after experimenting with Deepin.
+When I returned to using Mint, I felt like I stepped back ten years in time.

 - AI is built into the system, which is probably a con for most Linux users.
 If you don’t like AI, you can refrain from turning that feature on.
 But if you’re into AI, you can load an offline model that will scan your files and keep tabs on everything.
 What that means is you can do searches like, “I was working on a spreadsheet for Company ABC yesterday, but I can’t remember what I named the file or where I saved it.
 Could you help me find it?”
 They also have an optional subscription based AI that connects to the internet.